Stiphodon atropurpureus: Reproductive behavior and life cycle

 S. atropurpureus undergoes a complex life cycle that is amphidromous (including migration from fresh water to the sea, or vice versa, but not for the purpose of breeding).
 Adults breed in freshwater environments, where they lay their eggs.
 After hatching, the larvae drift downstream to the marine environment, living planktonically.
-This marine phase is crucial as it allows the larvae to grow away from the competitive and predatory pressures of the freshwater environment.
-As they reach the post-larval stage, they begin their journey back to freshwater streams.
-This migration is significantly aided by their specialized adaptation of fused pelvic fins.
-These fins form a suction disc that enables the young gobies to cling to rocks and other surfaces, helping them to swim against the current and navigate back to their natal streams.
-This life cycle is essential for maintaining the genetic diversity and resilience of their populations.
+The larvae eventual reach the sea, distancing themselves from freshwater predators.
+Post-larvae gobies return to freshwater areas using fused pelvic fins that form a suction disc to cling to rocks and swim against the stream currents.
+This amphidromous life cycle is essential for maintaining the population's genetic diversity and resilience.

 Feeding

-S. atropurpureus primarily feeds on algae and biofilms, which they scrape from rocks using their subterminal mouths.
+S. atropurpureus fish primarily feed on algae and biofilms, which they scrape from rocks using their subterminal mouths.
 This diet is rich in nutrients and the availability of food sources is impacted by the water quality in the surrounding environment.

 Conservation

-Growing popularity of S. atropurpureus in the aquarium trade has raised awareness of the species, although it has also led to increased harvesting from the wild (since there is currently no dedicated aquaculture for breeding S. atropurpureus, all individuals in the aquarium trade are collected from the wild.)
-This practice puts more pressure on natural populations and can deplete local populations.

-Furthermore, research on their abundance and distribution remains limited, complicating efforts to monitor the species.
+Growing popularity of S. atropurpureus in the aquarium trade has raised popular awareness of the species, though has also led to increased harvesting from the wild (since there is currently no dedicated aquaculture for breeding S. atropurpureus, all individuals in the aquarium trade are collected from the wild.)
+This practice puts more pressure on natural populations and can deplete local stocks.
+In a similar vein, over-depletion of the population for the aquarium industry has complicated research on their abundance and distribution, as well as efforts to accurately observe the species' behaviour.

-Moreover, the species' requirement for high water quality and the requirement for migration to breed makes it vulnerable to human impacts such as dam construction, water pollution, and climate change.
-This species' high sensitivity to water quality and its inability to breed in polluted waters means that local populations could rapidly decline if the streams they inhabit are contaminated.
-Additionally, since their ability to migrate freely between freshwater and marine environments can be hindered by obstacles like dams and water diversions, which disrupt natural water flow and degrade stream environments, they significantly affect the survival and reproductive success of this species.
-Habitat threats like water pollution, construction projects, and climate change can alter the water clarity, temperature, and the flow rate necessary for their migration and survival.
+The species is dependent on clean water sources and the ability for unimpeded migration between freshwater and marine habitats.
+Populations are therefore vulnerable to human-induced damage such as dam construction, water pollution and diversion and climate change.
+In sum, the species' high sensitivity to water quality and its inability to breed in polluted waters results in an increased risk to growth for populations in contaminated streams.

 S. atropurpureus is categorized as Least Concern (LC) by the IUCN.